Spm

 swift package purge-cache

-Note - this command is only applicable from the $pwd
+Note - this command is only applicable from the $pwd where there is a Package.swift file present.

 Package.resolved file

-we don't have the Package.swift / .resolved file either.
+If it's a traditional .xcodeProj we don't have the Package.swift / .resolved file either.
 It is hidden under the project file.
 You can right click and browse its contents, below is the location of it.

 .xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved